Staci’s Travel Tips

 Airplanes

-“Dear Lord, whether on the ground or in the air, please keep everyone aboard this aircraft from harm, death, fear, injury, anxiety or a bad attitude, and let our bags arrive on time exactly as we packed them.
+“Dear God, whether on the ground or in the air, please keep everyone aboard this aircraft from harm, death, fear, injury, anxiety or a bad attitude, and let our bags arrive on time exactly as we packed them.
 Amen.”

-Guidelines on Clothing
+Guidelines on Clothing for Flights

-Sleeping
+Sleeping on Flights

-Because I am not usually in the first class cabin (okay almost never) I’ve got a few tricks to keep me more comfortable in economy.
+Because I am not usually in the first-class cabin (okay almost never) I’ve got a few tricks to keep me more comfortable in economy.
 I used to prefer the window seat for sleeping, but now I try to sit on the aisle, preferring instead to get out of my seat more frequently and stretch my long legs more easily.

 Health & Wellness

-I always take a prescription antibiotic with me for tummy troubles and a bunch of over-the-counter remedies for constipation, diarrhea, headache, allergy, cuts & wounds….you name it.
-It’s also helpful to have a good pair of tweezers, nail clippers and alcohol swabs.
+I always take a prescription antibiotic with me for tummy troubles and a bunch of over-the-counter remedies for constipation, diarrhea, headache, allergy, cuts & wounds—you name it.
+It’s also helpful to have a good pair of tweezers, nail clippers, and alcohol swabs.
 Essential oils are popular these days for everything from wound care to sleeplessness.

 Be sure you have some kind of travel insurance that covers both medical needs and your trip cost in case you need to cancel, depart early or something else goes wrong.